Generative Engine Optimization: The Next Frontier in Digital Visibility

 Why Traditional SEO Isn't Enough

+Here's where it gets complicated.
 While traditional SEO remains important, it addresses a different set of challenges than those posed by generative AI systems.
-According to a Semrush study published in February 2025, content that ranks well in traditional search doesn't necessarily perform well in AI-generated responses.
+Recent analysis from Semrush caught our attention — and honestly, it should worry anyone still relying solely on traditional SEO.
+Their February 2025 study found that content ranking well in traditional search doesn't necessarily perform well in AI-generated responses.

 Citation Patterns